Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ambassadors and high commissioners from countries including the UK, US and Germany in Kenya said in a joint statement they were deeply concerned by the violence and called on all sides to exercise restraint.

-A CNN interview shows that Kenyan activist Auma Obama, the half-sister of former US President Barack Obama, was among protesters who were tear gassed during the protests.
+Kenyan activist Auma Obama, the half-sister of former US President Barack Obama, was among protesters pepper-sprayed during the protests, a CNN interview has revealed.

 The Kenyan finance ministry said the concessions would cost about 200 billion Kenyan shillings ($1.56 billion) in the 2024-25 budget and force the Kenyan government to cut spending or raise taxes elsewhere.